josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

 ## The Fourier Transform

-The Fourier Transform is a mathematical transform which converts time-domain signals into the receiverFrequency domain (and back, as we will see later).
+The Fourier Transform is a mathematical transform which converts time-domain signals into the frequency domain (and back, as we will see later).
 Related transforms are the discrete cosine transform (DCT) and discrete sine transform (DST) which do essentially the same thing.
 Especially DCT has enjoyed extensive use in audio, image and video compression over the last decades.

 The original definition of the fourier transform is an infinite integral.
-The main idea is that all signals can be expressed as sum of infinite number of sinusoids and we can find the sinusoid receiverFrequency components with the transform:
+The main idea is that all signals can be expressed as sum of infinite number of sinusoids and we can find the sinusoid frequency components with the transform:

     X(w) = integrate from -inf to +inf: x(t)exp(-iwt) dt

-where `w` is angular receiverFrequency `2 * pi * receiverFrequency` and `i` is the imaginary constant.
+where `w` is angular frequency `2 * pi * frequency` and `i` is the imaginary constant.

 ### Imaginary numbers and imaginary exponents